 Increase your employability

-95% of T&T graduates are employed, with 78% working in academia and 22% working in industry.
+95% of T&T graduates are employed in their chosen field, with graduates working in academia, in government, and in industry.

 Best of both worlds